xiaoling/aida/README.md

 ## Hands-On API Example

 The main classes in AIDA are `mpi.aida.Preparator` for preparing an input document and `mpi.aida.Disambiguator` for running the disambiguation on the prepared input.
-Be aware that the document id passed to the Preparator must be distinct per AIDA process, as AIDA caches data by document id.
-A minimal call looks like this:

 	// Define the input.
 	String inputText = "When [[Page]] played Kashmir at Knebworth, his Les Paul was uniquely tuned.";